 In fact, he has egged on those who would do violence in the name of politics.

-I'm doubtful that Trump would seek to use the military and even if he did, it's unlikely the military would follow his command.
+I'm doubtful that Trump would seek to use the military to overturn the election and even if he did, it's unlikely the military would follow his orders.

 If the nation can avoid this political violence, the year 2021 may be a year of hope, a new beginning.

-As the vaccine for the pandemic begins to slow its spread, there's hope that our lives will return to normal.
+As the vaccine for the pandemic began to slow its spread, there's hope that our lives will return to normal.